Nicky Jam is a Puerto Rican / Dominican Reggaeton singer/songwriter originally from New York City.

 Nicky Jam’s “Hasta el Amanacer” (Until Dawn) hit #1 on the Hot Latin Songs chart October 2016.

 Nicky Jam Awards

-Jam earned an 18th Latin Grammy Awards nominations for:
+Jam was nominated for the 18th Latin Grammy Awards for:

 - Album of the Year ~ Fénix

 Nicky Jam & Plan B bring their “El Ganador” tour to The Theater at Madison Square Garden, Sunday, September 10, 2017 at 7 pm.

 Nicky performs at the Macy’s Thanksgiving Day Parade on Thursday, November 23, 2017.